eric-s-s/python_boilerplate/README.md

 This repo contains two actions

-- Lint And Test: Run linter and pytest on PRs and merge to main. located in: .github/workflows/ci.yaml
+- Lint And Test: Run linter and pytest on PRs and merge to main.
+  Located in: `.github/workflows/ci.yaml`
-- Update Dependencies: Run a weekly update job and open PR on changes. located in: .github/workflows/updater.yaml
+- Update Dependencies: Run a weekly update job and open PR on changes.
+  Located in: `.github/workflows/updater.yaml`

 You probably want to delete the second one unless you like weekly updates to your package.
 Certainly remove me (eric-s-s) as the assignee.